Nature40/Sensorboxes-Bat-Cave/Readme.md

 #define SCL 22
 ```

+The TTGO LoRa provides 3x GND, 2x 5V and 2x 3.3V.
+Most SD card breakouts, the RTC and the temperature sensors can run on 5V and can therefore be chosen freely.
+However I'd recommend to use 5V for the temperature sensors, especially when using longer (> 1m) cables.

 ## Operation

 The normal operation consists of:

-- initialize all the hardware
+- **initialize** all the hardware
-- list all connected temperature sensors and read their values
+- list and **read** all connected **temperature** sensors
-- log the readings to one CSV file per sensor
+- log the readings to one **CSV** file per sensor
-- send the readings via WiFi to the next BaumBox
+- send the readings via **WiFi** to the next BaumBox
-- send the readings via LoRa to a gateway (also used as status-update
+- send the readings via **LoRa** to a gateway (also used as status-update)
-- fall into deep sleep
+- fall into **deep sleep**

-If one step fails, this error needs to be logged, and the rest of the operation shall continue.
+If one step fails, this error needs to be logged, and the rest of the operation shall continue, for example:

 - If the SD is not available, the values shall still be send.
 - If the RTC is n/a, the values shall still be logged and send, since a less accurate timestamp can still be assigned at the receiver.